-This controls the gain and polarity of the affect of the Scale Source.
+This controls the gain and polarity of the effect of the Scale Source.
 For example, the main input is an LFO and the Scale Source is an Envelope, positive settings mean that the Envelope will increase the amount the of LFO.

-Scale Source = Env Output
+Input = LFO Scale Source = Env Output